Orden14/RaidPlanner/readme.md

 - Symfony CLI
 - Composer
 - Yarn
-- Docker

-###### These are custom commands to help you run the project for the first time :
+###### These are custom commands to help you run the project for the first time in a development environment :
-- docker-compose up (this docker-compose contains a MariaDB database and phpmyadmin)
 - yarn dependencies (executes composer install, yarn install, and yarn build)
 - yarn truncate-database (clear database and loads data fixtures)
-- yarn server-start (starts a local dev server on port 8001)
+- symfony serve

+Don't forget to set up the .env and .env.test files with your own database credentials.

-Project will be accessible on http://localhost:8001
+Project will be accessible on http://localhost:8000  (or another port if 8000 is already in use)
-MailDev will be accessible on http://localhost:1080/

 ###### These are custom commands to help you during development :
-- yarn build (builds CSS and JS with Webpack Encore)
+- yarn build (builds CSS and JS with Webpack)
 - yarn watch (constantly watches for changes in CSS and JS files and compile them on the go)

 ## Test users
 Among all the generated users, there are default users available for easier testing (passwords are the same as usernames) :
-- Admin
+- admin
-- Member
+- member
-- Trial
+- trial
-- Old Member
+- old_member
-- Guest
+- guest

 ## Test using Codeception
 This app uses Codeception for acceptance, functional and unit tests.